 To die without a valid or complete Will means you die intestate and your estate is divided and administered pursuant to legislation enacted by Parliament and potentially at a greater cost in administering your estate.
 The persons who benefit from your estate if you die intestate might also not be those you wish to have benefit.

-Call Andersons now on 8238 6666 to arrange an initial consultation for drafting of your Will or to have your current Will reviewed.
+For drafting of your Will or to have your current Will reviewed contact Andersons Solicitors today.